-Chair: Timothy Winter BE117C 797.5344
+Chair: Timothy Winter BE348B 797.5344

-Faculty: Emmanuel Clottey BE103 797.5218
+Faculty: Emmanuel Clottey BE103B 797.5218

-Cory Coehoorn BE103 797.4279
+Cory Coehoorn BE119B 797.4279

-Marshae McNeil BE119E 797.5197
+Marshae McNeal BE119E 797.5197

-Tasha Peart BE103B 798.4170
+Tasha Peart BE119C 798.4170

 Kyle Pierce BE119G 795.4241

 Jill Rush-Kolodzey BE103A 797.5218

 People interested in assisting individuals and communities live healthier, happier lives choose Community Health as a major.
-Community Health Educators work with groups of people, usually in a community setting, promoting physical activity, protecting and preserving health.
-The Community Health Educator then works as a catalyst to assist the individual or community to modify and enhance lifestyles to promote health and prevent disease.
-Community Health Educators are interested in developing community-based educational programs that promote healthy lifestyles that help prevent disease.
+Community and Public Health Specialists work with groups of people, usually in a community setting, promoting physical activity, protecting and preserving health.
+The Community and Public Health Educator then works as a catalyst to assist the individual or community to modify and enhance lifestyles to promote health and prevent disease.
+Community and Public Health Specialists are interested in developing community-based education programs that promote healthy lifestyles that help prevent disease.

-In preparation towards becoming a Community Health Educator, students will learn skills that will enable them to assist communities and individuals in achieving their goal of a healthy lifestyle and risk management reduction.
-These skills then become the "tools" to aid in the healthy lifestyle changing process.
+In preparation towards becoming a Community and Public Health Specialist, students will learn skills that will enable them to assist communities and individuals in achieving their goal of a healthy lifestyle and risk management reduction.
+These skills then become the tools to aid in the healthy lifestyle changing process.
 Skills taught include assessing individual/community needs and assets; planning, implementing, and administering health education programs; evaluating the effectiveness of health education programs; and facilitating/understanding group dynamics and individuals across the lifespan.

-The curriculum is designed following the Society of Public Health Education and the American Association for Health Education Baccalaureate Programs "Recommendation for Community Health".
-The criteria assure that graduates have the needed competencies to become Certified Health Education Specialists (CHES).
+The curriculum is designed following the Council on Education for Public Health domains and competencies.
+In addition, the coursework assures that graduates have the needed areas of responsibilities and specific competencies to become Certified Health Education Specialists (CHES).
 The Community Health program is designed to provide advanced areas of study dependent on the individual's unique needs and interests.
-Students in Community Health must sit for one of the following certification exams: CHES; ACSM Exercise Physiologist; ACSM Physical Activity in Public Health Specialists; or NSCA Certified Strength and Conditional Specialist.
+Students in Community Health must sit for one of the following certification exams: CHES; ACSM Exercise Physiologist; ACSM Physical Activity in Public Health Specialists; or NSCA Certified Strength and Conditional Specialist or other approved certifications.
 A Community Health major must pass each required KHS course with a grade of C or better to count toward graduation.
-One area of concentration should be selected from the following: